Changes to strata legislation

 Learn more about what this means for strata corporations in pet bylaws.

-Also check out the Ministry of Justice's webpages on guide and service dogs with detailed information on:
+Also check out the Province of B.C. webpages on guide and service dogs with detailed information on:

 - certification for guide and service dogs, retired service dogs, and dogs-in-training

 - questions and answers

 As of November 17, 2015 the Strata Property Act has been amended for greater clarity.
 Three minor strata "housekeeping" amendments in Bill 40 -2015- the Natural Gas Development Statutes Amendment Act, 2015 are in effect.
 These three amendments: